 On the right: One of our projects in Thornhill

 Don’t forget to test their knowledge of the real estate market

 Please understand that you’re not looking for just an interior decorator.
-Even though training in interior design, and talent and love for interiors and decor must both be there in order to construct well rounded staging projects, make sure the stager is also familiar with the local real estate market.
+Even though training in interior design, and talent and love for interiors must both be there in order to construct well rounded staging projects, make sure the stager is also familiar with the local real estate market.
 A home stager is as much a part of the real estate transaction as a real estate agent, and they should have a good idea of the market they’re in.
 If a stager doesn’t know how much homes usually sell for and how long they typically sit on the market, you should look for another stager in the area.